 With all the news about contaminated food, is there anything I can do to lower my child's risk?

 There's good reason to wonder.
-Salmonella, E. coli, Listeria, and other potentially dangerous germs can be transmitted in food, causing illness and sometimes death.
+Salmonella, E. coli, Listeria, and other potentially dangerous germs can be transmitted in food, causing illness and, in very rare cases, death.
 Fortunately, a few simple tips on buying, storing, and preparing food can go a long way toward lessening your family's chances of getting sick.
 Making your kitchen as germ-free as possible will also help reduce the odds of getting food poisoning.
 Here are 10 tips for a safe kitchen:

 1. Buy it fresh.